AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 ### augur.api.DisputeWindow.getEndTime(p, callback)

 Returns a Unix timestamp for when the specified [Dispute Window](#dispute-window) will end.
-A Fee Window is considered active for a total of 7 days, then ends, and is no longer considered to be active.
+A Dispute Window is considered active for a total of 7 days, then ends, and is no longer considered to be active.

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
-        * **`p.tx.to`** (string) Ethereum contract address of the Fee Window on which to call this function, as a 20-byte hexadecimal string.
+        * **`p.tx.to`** (string) Ethereum contract address of the Dispute Window on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

-* (string) Unix timestamp at which the Fee Window ends, as a stringified unsigned integer.
+* (string) Unix timestamp at which the Dispute Window ends, as a stringified unsigned integer.

 ### augur.api.DisputeWindow.getNumDesignatedReportNoShows(p, callback)